darktable-org/dtdocs/content/module-reference/processing-modules/agx.md

 - the _basic curve parameters_ (also visible on the _settings_ tab, repeated here for convenience)
 - the collapsible _advanced curve parameters_ section (moved from the _settings_ tab)

-The _curve_ tab is only visible in 3-tab mode, enabled by setting `plugins/darkroom/agx/enable_curve_tab=TRUE` in `darktablerc`.
-In that mode, the plot of the curve and the advanced parameters are removed from the _settings_ tab, and can be accessed via the _curve_ tab, saving vertical space.
-When set to `FALSE`, all curve controls appear on the _settings_ tab.
-The setting is intended to be used with lower-resolution displays, to avoid the need to scroll the module.

 ## _primaries_

 This tab holds controls similar to, but more extensive than, the [_sigmoid_](./sigmoid.md) module's _primaries_ collapsible section: